dcb-events/dcb-events.github.io/docs/advanced/composing-projections.md

 Events of the same type are typically handled using the same code and business rules.
 For this reason, it feels natural to partition the function that processes the state into a more declarative format, where business rules are defined based on the types of events they handle.

-By defining the event handlers more declaratively, the handled event types can be determined from the projection definition:
+By defining the event handlers more declaratively, the handled event types can be determined from the projection definition itself:

 ```js
 const projection = {